refenv/cijoe/docs/source/usage/index.rst

     ``-c/--config`` argument.

 CIJOE_DEFAULT_WORKFLOW
-    When set, the value will be used as the default for the command-line ``-w/--workflow`` argument.
+    When set, the value will be used as the default for the positional command-line argument.